 Now, what about the usage quality?

 Since I got the smallest one, this dotted journal is perfect for handheld writing.
-Like when your taking notes in an event or somewhere that has no tables this is a great notebook for you.
+Like when you’re taking notes in an event or somewhere that has no tables this is a great notebook for you.
 Aside from that, the cover is made of some sort of hard plastic that can support your paper while writing.
 I guess this would work for the bigger Veco spiral dotted journals too.

 You can flip the pages up to 360 degrees since this is a spiral notebook.
 I’m quite disappointed at first though because the first pages were quite stuck together.
 The last time I used a spiral notebook was when I was in high school.
 I could barely remember if it’s normal for the first pages to be like that.
 Also, the papers came to be misaligned.